xdZireael/easypap-project/INSTALL-HOWTO.md

-# How to Configure, Compile and install EasyPAP?
+# Configuring, Building and Installing EasyPAP

-Depending on your needs, there are several ways to configure, build and install EasyPAP, or a subset of of its components.
+Depending on your needs, there are several ways to configure, build and install EasyPAP, or a subset of its components.

 The EasyPAP environments sits on top of two components that can be used separately:
 * **EZV**: an OpenGL-based interactive visualization library for 2D images and 3D meshes